TechnionTDK/jbs-json23plet/README.md

     .object(Resource) // taken from yourOntology.java class might be also uri.

 ### Json files format
-basically you can choose your own foramt and write your own generator for it as explained later. <br />
+Basically you can choose your own foramt and write your own generator for it as explained later. <br />
-However we recommend to use the following format and avoid from create new generator:
+However we recommend to use the following format and avoid from create a new generator:

     {
         "subject" : [